badaadmiii/Credit-Risk-Prediction/README.md

 The dataset contains information about customers’ credit limits, bill amounts, payment history, and repayment behavior.
 The target variable shows whether a customer defaulted or not.
 The data is imbalanced, with fewer default cases compared to non-default cases.
+The dataset is publicly available on Kaggle and is not included in this repository.

 ---